monkcs/WiringPiSharp/README.md

 =============

 A nice little C# wrapper library for .Net of Gordon's [WiringPi](http://wiringpi.com "WiringPi homepage") library.
-It take advantage of strongly-typed enum for pin and value input, to make it faster, easier and safer to access the underlying library.
+It take advantage of strongly-typed enum for pin and value input to make it faster, easier and safer to access the underlying Raspberry GPIO library.
 It is in its initial stages but it works! 🙂

 Getting Started
 ---------------